Bear spray: Use against humans

+News outlets reported that bear spray was used during the January 6 United States Capitol attack in Washington D.C. against Brian Sicknick, a police officer who died.
+A subsequent report on April 27th revealed that this was incorrect.

+Several Canadian police forces routinely deal with incidents of illegal use of bear spray against humans, including Edmonton, Vancouver and Saskatoon.

 Legality

 Bear spray is legal across the United States.
-It can be purchased even in Hawaii, New York, or Massachusetts, where standard pepper sprays are illegal unless bought locally by certified firearms dealers or pharmacists.
+It can be purchased even in Hawaii, New York, or Massachusetts, where standard pepper sprays are illegal unless bought locally from certified firearms dealers or pharmacists.
 In Canada, while legal for use against bears, bear spray is a prohibited weapon if intended to be used against humans.

 While bear spray is illegal in some U.S. National Parks, visitors to the backcountry areas of Glacier and Yellowstone National Parks are encouraged to carry it.
-However, the Alaska Department of Natural Resources website notes that "Most people who hike in Alaska's wilderness don't carry a weapon.
+The Alaska Department of Natural Resources website says: "Most people who hike in Alaska's wilderness don't carry a weapon.
 They know that the best defense is common sense.
-Traveling and camping carefully are all that they need." but goes on to advise those seeking greater protection to opt for bear spray, saying "This incapacitating spray teaches bears a lesson without permanently maiming them."
+Traveling and camping carefully are all that they need."
+They advise those seeking greater protection to opt for bear spray, saying: "This incapacitating spray teaches bears a lesson without permanently maiming them."

 Bear sprays are considered a pesticide in the U.S. and must be registered with the EPA.
 The capsaicin in products sold in the U.S. are regulated by the EPA, under the FIFRA act by Congress.